London Conference of 1946–1947: Background

-First conference: Arab League
+First conference: Representatives of the Arab State

 The British government issued invitations on 25 July 1946, just three days after the King David Hotel bombing, to the Governments of the member countries of the Arab League, the Jewish Agency for Palestine and to the Palestine Arab Higher Executive.
 Subsequently Abdul Rahman Hassan Azzam, the Secretary General of the Arab League as well as "prominent Palestinian Arabs" and "representatives of Jewish opinion in the United Kingdom and in Palestine" were invited.
 Neither the Jewish Agency for Palestine nor the Palestine Arab Higher Executive accepted the invitations.

+Shortly before the beginning of the conference Eliyahu Sasson attempted to convince Arab figures such as Abdul Rahman Hassan Azzam to publicly endorse the Zionists' proposal for the dispute.
+Previous conversations Sasson had with political figures had seem to have gone in his favor, so his team went into the conversation optimistically.

-The conference began on 9 September 1946, with only representatives of the Arab States in attendance, but without Jewish or Palestinian representatives.
+The conference began on 9 September 1946, with only representatives of the Arab States in attendance, but without Jewish or Palestinian Arab representatives.

 The first item for discussion was the Morrison–Grady Plan, which was to be rejected by all parties.

 The British government later described the Arab reaction to the plan:

 The Arab Delegates at once made it clear that they were opposed to this plan in principle and could not accept it as a basis for discussion.
 They criticized many of its features; but was clear that, fundamentally, their rejection of this solution was based on their conviction that any scheme of provincial autonomy would inevitably lead to partition.

-The alternative plan put forward by the Arab states consisted of the following:(a) Palestine would be a unitary State with a permanent Arab majority, and would attain its independence as such after a short period of transition (two or three years) under British Mandate.

-(b) Within this unitary State, Jews who had acquired Palestinian citizenship (for which the qualification would be ten years’ residence in the country) would have full civil rights, equally with all other citizens of Palestine.

-(c) Special safeguards would be provided to protect the religious and cultural rights of the Jewish community.

-(d) The sanctity of the Holy Places would be guaranteed and safeguards provided for freedom of religious practice throughout Palestine.

-(e) The Jewish community would be entitled to a number of seats in the legislative Assembly proportionate to the number of Jewish citizens (as defined) in Palestine, subject to the proviso that in no case would the number of Jewish representatives exceed one third of the total number of members.